cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 {{gadget-poly-eval}}.
 The polynomial is `p(x) = x^2 - x`, which is equal to `0`
 if and only if `x` is in the range `[0, 2)`.
 The complete circuit is specified
 below:

+Note that decoding a sequence of bits into an integer is a linear operation, specifically, a linear combination with a sequence of powers of two, so it can be done within a validity circuit using "free" affine gates.
+Furthermore, decoding secret shares of a bit-encoded integer will produce secret shares of the original integer.

 ~~~
 class Sum(Valid[int, int, F]):